microsoft/TypeScript/CONTRIBUTING_CODE.md

 of work.
 The checker works primarily by recursively diving into, known as "walking", the syntax tree, and making assertions about the nodes on its way through.

-As a rough outline, using the code above, the following functions in the checker would be called:
+As a rough outline, using the syntax tree in [Parsing text](#parsing-text), the following functions in the checker would be called:

 ```
 checkSourceFileWorker (for the root SourceFile)